pyzo/pyzo-website/pages/index.md

 ## Latest version

-The current version is 4.8.0 (released on 27-08-2019).
+The current version is 4.9.0 (released on 16-09-2019).
 [Get it](start) now.

-(For Linux, version 4.8.1 is available, fixing a specific bug on Linux.)
+(Amongst other things, this release fixes the shell warmup issue on Windows that was present in 4.8.0.)

 ## Testimonials